Books I read in 2024

 Well, the short answer is - to avoid the "danger of a single story" (Chimamanda Ngozi Adichie).
 Now let me get to the longer and (hopefully) more interesting answer 🙂 It starts with the talk The Danger of a Single Story by Chimamanda Ngozi Adichie that I discovered after reading her book Americanah (my review). … Continue reading Why should you read stories about cultures that are different from your own?

-The award for the most consuming and heartrending book I’ve ever read goes to: A Little Life by Hanya Yanagihara (book review)
+A Little Life by Hanya Yanagihara (book review) – the award for the most consuming and heartrending book I’ve ever read

 I must have heard of A Little Life from other bloggers.
 None of my friends read it, something I found out when I was craving to discuss it with someone.
 So - thank you, dear bloggers, for bringing A Little Life to my life.